Last Updated on December 16, 2022

 By Kylie from Between England and Iowa

-A fun Midwest vacation spots for families is the Wisconsin Dells in Wisconsin.
+A fun Midwest vacation spot for families is the Wisconsin Dells in Wisconsin.
 It calls itself the “water park capital of the world“.
 With many different attractions to choose from, both indoors and outdoors, the Wisconsin Dells is a great year-round destination.

 The Kalahari and the Wilderness Resort are home to two of the best indoor water parks in the Wisconsin Dells.
 The Wildness has the largest indoor wave pool in the USA!
 Hotel guests can enjoy complimentary access to the on-site water parks included in the room rate.